-There are no rules in this rule set that are obsolete or unnecessary.
+None of the rules in the rule set are obsolete or unnecessary.

 Fiscal Impact on the Agency

 Fiscal impact is an increase or decrease in expenditures from the current level of expenditures, i.e. hiring additional staff, higher contract costs, programming costs, changes in reimbursements rates, etc. over and above what is currently expended for that function.
 It does not include more intangible costs for benefits, such as opportunity costs, the value of time saved or lost, etc., unless those issues result in a measurable impact on expenditures.